Andrew199617/js-syntax-extension/README.md

 ### Use Cases:

 - Use typescript checking without needing to convert js files.
+We don't currently allow you to switch to TS using the extension.
+This extension is for better autocomplete, type checking, and more using JSDocs.
 - Need improved intellisense for JavaScript?
 You will be able to leverage the typings folder and be able to more easily access types from other classes.
 This is a huge productivity boost!
 - Create Types folder for a NPM module in seconds.
 - Maintain OLOO pattern.
+- This extension is for someone who prefers using vanilla Javascript with jsdoc over TypeScript.

 ### Have Issues?
 - If it looks like a file is being generated incorrectly check the log file and file an issue on Github.
 This has high priority for me since i use it for my website.